 As the largest island in the Mediterranean, Sicily’s terrain is surprisingly varied.
 Indeed, Sicily is home to mountain ranges, fields, beaches, and even a volcano.
 Our tours take place in the southeast corner of the island where it is less mountainous.
 In fact, the area south of Catania (the starting point of one of our tours) is called “The Plain of Catania.”
 Where our tours take place you can expect rolling hills of olive and orange groves, and a coastline mix of sandy beaches and cliffs parted by gullies.

 Sicily Weather and Climate

 Sicily usually has warm or hot summers typical of mediterranean climates.
-The climate in the spring and autumn sunny with few showers and pleasant temperatures – but during these seasons we suggest wearing layers of clothing so that you are ready for cooler mornings and hotter afternoons.
-Sea temperatures around Sicily range from around 15 degrees Celsius (60 degrees Fahrenheit) in the winter to approximately 26 degrees Celsius (80 degrees Fahrenheit) in the summer.
+The climate in the spring and autumn is sunny with few showers and pleasant temperatures, but during these seasons, we suggest wearing layers of clothing so that you are ready for cooler mornings and hotter afternoons.
+Sea temperatures near Sicily range from around 15 degrees Celsius (60 degrees Fahrenheit) in the winter to approximately 26 degrees Celsius (80 degrees Fahrenheit) in the summer.

-In Caltagirone, ceramics is a huge deal- they even have a 142 step staircase with each step having its own unique tile design.
+In Caltagirone, ceramics is a huge deal - one star attraction is a 142-step staircase where each step has its own unique tile design!
 Of course, there are plenty of ceramics to take home as souvenirs too!
 For the food inclined, Modica is famous for its chocolate.